2009 Pacific typhoon season: Retirement

 The names Morakot, Ketsana, and Parma were retired by the ESCAP/WMO Typhoon Committee.
 The names Atsani, Champi, and In-fa were chosen to replace Morakot, Ketsana and Parma respectively.

-The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) announced that Typhoons Feria, Ondoy and Pepeng had their names retired after they both caused over 300 deaths and 1 billion PHP worth of damage in the Philippines.
+The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) announced that the names Ondoy and Pepeng had their names retired after they both caused over 300 deaths and 1 billion PHP worth of damage in the Philippines.

-In June 2012, the names Fabian, Odette and Paolo were chosen by PAGASA to replace Feria, Ondoy and Pepeng respectively.
+In June 2012, the names Odette and Paolo were chosen by PAGASA to replace Ondoy and Pepeng, respectively.
+The name Feria was also removed for unknown reasons, and was replaced with Fabian for the 2013 season.

 Season effects

 This table will list all the storms that developed in the northwestern Pacific Ocean west of the International Date Line and north of the equator during 2009.
 It will include their intensity, duration, name, areas affected, deaths, and damage totals.
 Classification and intensity values will be based on estimations conducted by the JMA.
 All damage figures will be in 2009 USD.
 Damages and deaths from a storm will include when the storm was a precursor wave or an extra tropical low.